-4.8 Transformation Sector
+4.8 Transformation sector

-Recalling from Figure 5, we have shown that (1) the efficiency of the energy conversion sector (measured through changes in the Leontief inverse matrix) and (2) the use of low-carbon primary sources as transformation inputs for this sector are inhibiting factors of the observed energy-related CO_2 emissions.
+Recalling from Fig. 5, we have shown that (1) the efficiency of the energy conversion sector (measured through changes in the Leontief inverse matrix) and (2) the use of low-carbon primary sources as transformation inputs for this sector are inhibiting factors of the observed energy-related CO_2 emissions.

-First, to show the efficiency improvement of the conversion sector, we display the $K{PEQ,j}$ conversion factor of the main energy products in Spain and the EU28 in Table 10 for the beginning and the end of our period of analysis, 1995 and 2017, respectively.42 For instance, to make available one unit of electricity in Spain, 2.57 units of primary energy were needed in 1995, while in 2017 the number decreased to 2.13 units.
+First, to show the efficiency improvement of the conversion sector, we display the $K{PEO,i}$ conversion factor of the main energy products in Spain and the EU28 in Table 10 for the beginning and the end of our period of analysis, 1995 and 2017, respectively.41 For instance, to make available one unit of electricity in Spain, 2.57 units of primary energy were needed in 1995, while in 2017 the number decreased to 2.13 units.
 These estimated primary energy quantity conversion factors for electricity are in line with those estimated by the European Comission (2016).
-In addition, from this Table
+In addition, from this Table we can also read that from 1995 to 2017 the weight of oil products, solid fossil fuels, and nuclear heat in the primary energy needs for electricity generation declined in favor of renewable primary sources and natural gas, being this change more pronounced in Spain than in the EU28.
+On the other hand, heat is another type of final energy that typically requires a large quantity of primary energy, although it is also true that in Spain this type of energy is not consumed.
+To make a heat energy unit available in the EU28, 1.62 units of primary energy were needed in 1995, while in 2017 that number dropped to 1.49 units.
+Finally, it should be noted that other final energy products widely consumed both in the EU28 and in Spain, such as primary solid biofuels or natural gas, do not require an additional quantity of primary energy

-42The mentioned main energy products are those involving more primary energy requirements in both Spain and the EU28.
+$^{^{41}}$ The mentioned main energy products are those involving more primary energy requirements in both Spain and the EU28.

-TABLE 10 K{PEQ} of main energy products
+Table 10 KPEQ of main energy products